Spending on goods and services in all of South Africa’s townships is estimated at about R307 billion.

 1. Become more social

-In the case of the township consumer, Sekhaolelo says that Facebook groups that target certain group of people is a great marketing tool.
+In the case of the township consumer, Sekhaolelo says that Facebook groups that target certain groups of people are a great marketing tool.
 He says many successful initiatives have shown how effective Facebook groups can be, including BrownSense, a networking community for black entrepreneurs, and the Awethu Project, a mobile business tool aimed at educating one million people in developing economies.

-The Awethu business network has about more than 100 000 group members.
+The Awethu business network has about more than 100,000 group members.
 Everything they post in there gets to have visibility.
-And also with Brownsense, gets people to see things within their own community and within their own space.”
+And also with Brownsense, gets people to see things within their community and their own space.”

-Whatsapp groups, Sekhaelelo says, is also a common digital marketing tool used by organisations in townships, and these organisations target citizens within specific areas and share opportunities within the groups.
-In this way, word of opportunities gets to everyone within these communities.
+Whatsapp groups, Sekhaelelo says, are also a common digital marketing tool used by organisations in townships, and these organisations target citizens within specific areas and share opportunities within the groups.
+In this way, word of opportunity gets to everyone within these communities.

 2. Use unusual platforms

-The township market doesn’t respond in the same way to traditional advertising like billborads, television and radio as consumers in the Suburbs would.
-He says when brands want to capture the attention of consumers within the townships, they would have a better chance capturing consumers’ attention through advertising platforms visible to consumers within the townships.
-One of the ways brands to this is through wall murals.
+The township market doesn’t respond in the same way to traditional advertising like billboards, television and radio as consumers in the Suburbs would.
+He says when brands want to capture the attention of consumers within the townships, they would have a better chance of capturing consumers’ attention through advertising platforms visible to consumers within the townships.
+One of the ways brands do this is through murals.

-“On those takeaway bags, they put brands on the bags, so before you eat anything that is in the takeaway bag you actually have to look at the brands that is on there.
-So it’s through those kinds of platforms that when you look at advertising don’t just think of the big commercial media would actually be more visible, it’s a matter of making sure it’s actually going to penetrate into the market and actually speak to the people in their own space,” Sekhaolelo says.
+“On those takeaway bags, they put brands on the bags, so before you eat anything that is in the takeaway bag you have to look at the brands that are on there.
+So it’s through those kinds of platforms that when you look at advertising don’t just think of the big commercial media would be more visible, it’s a matter of making sure it’s going to penetrate the market and speak to the people in their own space,” Sekhaolelo says.

 3. Embrace social investment